mikarinneoracle/js-authorizer-fn-example/README.md

 </pre>

 The secondary / backend function will get the authorizer passed variable <code>username</code>
-as a transformed header variable as <code>Fn-Http-H-Username</code> and will print it out as the function REST call result on the <a href="https://github.com/mikarinneoracle/js-authorizer-fn-example/blob/master/fnsimplejs/func.js#L4">line 4</a> i.e.
+as a transformed header variable <code>Fn-Http-H-Username</code> and will print it out as the function REST call result on the <a href="https://github.com/mikarinneoracle/js-authorizer-fn-example/blob/master/fnsimplejs/func.js#L4">line 4</a> i.e.

 <pre>